kbizikav/zstorage/docs/stealth_announcement_spec.md

 ### 3.1 vetKD Master Configuration

 - The key manager is provisioned with `VetKDKeyId { curve: bls12_381_g2, name: "key_1" }` on mainnet (or `"test_key_1"` / `"dfx_test_key"` on development networks) and a domain separator `context = b"icp-stealth-announcement-v1"`.
-- The corresponding master public key bytes may be stored in configuration for clients that need to verify viewing keys offline, but canister derivations rely exclusively on vetKD system calls.
+- The corresponding master public key bytes may be stored in configuration for clients that need to verify IBE computations offline, but canister derivations rely exclusively on vetKD system calls.
 - Inputs to `vetkd_derive_key` currently use an empty vector (`input = []`); the derivation is fully bound by the context field.

-### 3.2 Viewing Key Derivation (BLS12-381 G2)
+### 3.2 Identity Hash Derivation (Boneh-Franklin IBE)

 1. `get_view_public_key` invokes the management canister vetKD public key API.
-The request uses the recipient address bytes in the context to keep the derivation aligned with the later encrypted key flow.
+The request uses the recipient address bytes in the context so the derived point aligns with the identity used by both senders and recipients.
    ```rust
    use ic_cdk::management_canister::{vetkd_public_key, VetKDPublicKeyArgs};